The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 \subsubsection{Selecting Views From a Predefined Set}

 \seclabel{vol-rep-pre}

 Volumetric approaches that select views from a predefined set are primarily differentiated by how they use the measurement information encoded in their voxel representation.

 \citet{Connolly1985} coined the term \emph{next best view} in formative work which presents the first approaches to the \gls{nbv} problem.
-One approach uses a fixed set of view proposals chosen from the surface of a sphere encompassing the scene.
 Voxels are classified by their occupancy and observation states.
-Next best views are selected to capture the most unobserved voxels.
-Some subsequent \gls{nbv} works \citep{Papadopoulos-Orfanos1997a,Wong1999} use the same voxel classifications and next best view selection metric but different view proposal sets (e.g., using the centers of empty voxels).
-These approaches prioritise capturing unobserved voxels and consider occlusions caused by occupied voxels but do not explicitly classify occluded voxels or evaluate the quality of captured measurements.
+Next best views are selected to capture the most unobserved voxels. \citet{Papadopoulos-Orfanos1997a,Wong1999} use the same voxel classifications and view selection metric but different view proposal sets (e.g., using the centers of empty voxels).
+These approaches prioritise capturing unobserved voxels and consider occlusions from occupied voxels but do not classify occluded voxels or evaluate observation quality.

-Several approaches extend this work by classifying occluded voxels and considering observation quality. \citet{Banta2000} introduce an occluded classification for voxels that lie within a viewing frustum but are obscured by occupied voxels.
-Next best views are selected to observe the most occluded voxels. \citet{Massios1998} identify unobserved voxels with at least one unoccupied neighbour and refer to them as \emph{occplane} voxels.
-Next best views with orientations parallel to voxel-based surface normals are chosen to improve observation quality.

-\citet{Vasquez-Gomez2009,Vasquez-Gomez2014} present an approach that combines the occluded and occplane voxel classifications with a \gls{nbv} selection metric that considers observation quality.
-These approaches obtain more reliable measurements from a greater number of unobserved voxels by explicitly considering occlusions and observation quality; however, the use of binary voxel occupancy states can result in scene regions being sparsely covered by captured measurements.
+Several approaches extend this work by classifying occluded voxels and considering observation quality. \citet{Banta2000} introduce an occluded classification for voxels that lie within a viewing frustum but are obscured by occupied voxels. \citet{Massios1998,Vasquez-Gomez2009,Vasquez-Gomez2014} present approaches that combine an occluded voxel classification with view selection metrics that consider observation quality.
+These approaches obtain better measurements by explicitly considering occlusions and observation quality but the use of binary voxel occupancy states can result in scene regions being sparsely covered by captured measurements.